-The Minnesota Alliance on Crime (MAC) Board of Directors seeks new members as we continue to achieve our mission of connecting systems, service providers, and victims to advance the response for victims of all crime.
+The Minnesota Alliance on Crime (MAC) recruiting for additional board members!
+Become part of a diverse team of advocates, allies, and community leaders whose goals are to guide, inform, and support our Coalition, as we continue to achieve our mission of connecting systems, service providers, and victims to advance the response for victims of all crime.

-Board members will be elected as a slate at the MAC Annual Meeting in St. Cloud on September 21, 2017.
+Board members will be elected as a slate at the MAC Annual Meeting, which is held every September.

 Expectations of the Board as a Whole